Berlin Says German FA Lacks patriotism For Dropping Adidas - UrduPoint

 Berlin Says German FA Lacks 'patriotism' For Dropping Adidas

+The German national football team's decision to drop Adidas as its kit supplier sparked dismay in Berlin on Friday, with the economy minister blasting the switch to US sportswear giant Nike for its lack of "patriotism"

-Berlin, (APP - UrduPoint / Pakistan Point News - 22nd Mar, 2024) The German national football team's decision to drop Adidas as its kit supplier sparked dismay in Berlin on Friday, with the economy minister blasting the switch to US sportswear giant Nike as a lack of "patriotism".
+Berlin, (APP - UrduPoint / Pakistan Point News - 22nd Mar, 2024) The German national football team's decision to drop Adidas as its kit supplier sparked dismay in Berlin on Friday, with the economy minister blasting the switch to US sportswear giant Nike for its lack of "patriotism".

 "I can hardly imagine the Germany shirt without the three stripes," Economy Minister Robert Habeck said in a statement sent to AFP.

-"For me, Adidas and black-red-gold always belonged together," Habeck said, describing the pairing of the company's trademark stripe and the national flag colours as a "piece of German identity".
+"For me, Adidas and black-red-gold always belonged together," Habeck said, describing the pairing of the company's trademark stripes and the national flag colours as a "piece of German identity".

 With the homegrown sportswear brand and the economy both experiencing tough times, Habeck said he "would have hoped for more patriotism" from the German Football Association (DFB).